zgosalvez/github-actions-report-lcov/README.md

 - `working-directory`: The working directory containing the source files referenced in the LCOV files.
 Optional.
 Default: `./`
 - `title-prefix`: A prefix before the title "LCOV of commit...".
 Optional.
 Default: ``
 - `additional-message`: Custom text appended to the code coverage comment in the pull request.
 Optional.
 Default: ``
-- `update-comment`: Set to `true` to update previous code coverage comment if such exists.
-When set to `false` new comment is always created.
+- `update-comment`: Set to `true` to update the previous code coverage comment if such exists.
+When set to `false`, a new comment is always created.
 Optional.
 Default: `false`

 ### Outputs
 - `total-coverage`: The total coverage from scanned files.